 2. The Snake Butte Boulder Train – Large pieces of Snake Butte (igneous rock) have been scattered in a straight line extending to the southeast of Snake Butte.
 As the glacier flowed across the butte, pieces of the butte were carried away, and eventually dropped as the ice melted.
 Although they are few and far between, the line extends for almost 50 miles.
 The direction of the boulder train matches the direction indicated by the striations.

-For much more about Snake Butte, CLICK HERE (link does not open on many mobile devices).
+For much more about Snake Butte, CLICK HERE (includes a photo tour).